ejagnes/flexible_switch_2ISP/step_input/README.md

-# Codes for simulations after learning to display output for phasic and tonic response to step input -> panel E from figures 4, 8 and 10
+# Code for simulations after learning to display output for phasic and tonic response to step input -> panel E from figures 4, 8 and 10

 ## How to run